harbaum/galagino/samples/README.md

 # Samples

-Some acade machines contained special hardware to generate certains sounds.
-Emulating this hardware is rather tricky and the flash memory size of the ESP32 allows to store some of these as digital sound samples.
+Some acade machines contained special hardware to generate certain sounds.
+Emulating this hardware may be tricky and the flash memory size of the ESP32 allows to store some of these as digital sound samples.

-This directory contains one sample needed for the explosion sound in Galaga and a few more samples for Donkey Kong.
+This directory contains one sample needed for the explosion sound in Galaga and three more samples for Donkey Kong.

 These have to be converted into C source code using the (romconv.py)[../romconv/romconv.py] tool.